McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 ~~~
 {: .output}

+You can access other elements of the match)names object with functions `flag`

-## Taxonomic contexts and updating a
+### Taxonomic contexts and updating a "match_names" object

 Running a tnrs match can take some time, so if you just want to update a few elememnts from your match_names object, you can use the functions

+Extra:

+Going from common name to scientific name

 {% include links.md %}